Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

+for some $R_k>0$, such that two events of probability $p_k$ supported by $B$ and $B'$ occur.
+There can be entropy for where theses two boxes are; let us say that there are $C_k$ possible couples of boxes.

-Suppose we want to show an estimate for the probability of a certain family of "bad" events $(A_H)_{H\in\NN}.$ \paragraph{Step 1.} We start by focusing on a certain subsequence $(A_{H_k})_{k}$.
-We set $p_{k}=\PP(A_{H_k})$.
-We show that on $A_{H_{k+1}}$, two events occur that have probability $p_k$ and are supported by $R_k$-separated boxes of maximal side lengths $(2R+3)R_k$. \paragraph{Step 2.} We deduce the desired estimate for $(p_k)_{k\in\N}$: \begin{itemize} \item Using Fact \ref{p:decoupling} and a union bound, we get an inequality where $C_k$ is a certain integer. \item From this inequality we deduce the desired estimate of $p_k$ by induction on $k$.
-For this to work, the scales and the bound to show have to be chosen properly. \end{itemize} \paragraph{Step 3.} We conclude using an interpolation argument to get a result for every $H\in\NN$ instead of only a subsequence.
-In order to accommodate to the polynomial decoupling in Fact \ref{p:decoupling}, we will use the following scales, just as in \cite{BHT}:
+Step 2.
+We deduce the desired estimate for $(p_k)_{k\in\N}$: \begin{itemize} \item Using Fact \ref{D:p:mixing} and a union bound, we get $p_{k+1}\leqslant C_k\,(p_k^2+\ucD{D:c:mixing} R_k^{-\alpha}).$ \item From this inequality we deduce the desired estimate of $p_k$ by induction on $k$.
+For this to work, the scales $(H_k)_k$ and the estimate to show have to be chosen properly, and some control on $C_k$ is necessary. \end{itemize}

+Step 3.
+We conclude using an interpolation argument to get a result for every $H\in\NN$ instead of only a subsequence.

+In order to accommodate to polynomial mixing, we will use the following sequence, just as in \cite{BHT}: